tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/08_Consent/07_02_Representative_Login.md

 Enter the DPM application using a user that has Representative credentials.

-For the purpose of the tutorial we have created a user called "rep"
+For the purpose of the tutorial we have created a user called "rep".

 <img src="../images/rep_login.png" width="30%" height="30%">

 Click **Login**.